An open-source package manager for agent skills

 Does one install really cover every coding agent?

-Yes. crew install founding-engineer copies the skill into Claude Code, Codex, Cursor, Gemini CLI, GitHub Copilot, Goose, and every other supported agent that's detected on the machine.
+Yes. crew install founding-engineer copies the skill into Claude Code, Codex, Cursor, Gemini CLI, GitHub Copilot, Goose, and every other supported agent detected on the machine.
 Agents that share a convention (e.g. most read ~/.agents/skills/) get one physical copy; the install summary reports each adapter by name.

 Don't have one of them?
 It's skipped silently.
 Add the agent later, run crew update, and it catches up.